Mexico Travel Guide

 If you want to stay longer than 6 months you will need to go out and then go back in.
 However if a few months ago it was very easy to do it now they are a little more strict on letting you back in in such a short time.

-Working in Mexico is more complicated and you should put yourself in the hands of a good lawyer that can look after all the paperwork for you and spare you all the hustle and headaches.
+Working in Mexico is more complicated, and you should hire a good lawyer who can handle all the paperwork and spare you the hustle and headaches.

-If your intention is to move to and work in Mexico, you can check this interview with a lawyer for more detailed information.
+If you intend to move to and work in Mexico, you can consult this interview with a lawyer for more detailed information.

 Is it safe to travel to Mexico?